StardustCollective/HCloud/README.md

 Welcome to **HCloud**, a user-friendly GUI tool for managing your Hetzner Cloud infrastructure.
 Whether you're creating servers, setting up firewalls, managing SSH keys, or installing nodectl, HCloud streamlines these tasks so you don’t have to be a tech expert.

+## Update

+- The tool now has an option for building a cloud server on DigitalOcean as well!

 ## Key Features

+- **Platform Selection:** Choose which platform (Hetzner or DigitalOcean).
 - **Manage Servers:** Easily create, view, and delete servers.
 - **Firewall Management:** Quickly set up and edit firewall rules.
 - **SSH Key Management:** Import or create SSH keys for secure access.